Skip to content

 Interrupt Input/Output

 Interrupt Input/Output assumes that vectored interrupts are available.
 The INTE flip-flop is set, which will generate the INTR signal.
 The INTR signal is connected to any of the interrupt pins (TRAP, RST 7.5, RST 6.5, RST 5.5, or INTR) of the microprocessor.
-A flow chart for this type of programming can be given as in the figure below.
+A flow chart for this type of programming can be given as shown in Figure 15.

 Interrupt input output